coderefinery/2020-11-17-online/right_column.md

 use git and know Python somewhat well, you are also very qualified to be a helper.

-We arrange a helper onboarding sessions (see under Shedule).
+We arrange a helper onboarding sessions (see under Schedule).
 It is strongly recommended for the first-time helpers to attend this onboarding session.
 Please join one of the following sessions that fits your schedule.

 ### What we will not teach